 By Rick Steves

-Anyone who flies through multiple time zones has to grapple with the biorhythmic confusion known as jet lag.
+Anyone who flies through multiple time zones will grapple with the biorhythmic confusion known as jet lag.
 Flying from the US to Europe, you switch your wristwatch six to nine hours forward.
 Your body says, "Hey, what's going on?"
 Body clocks don't reset so easily.
 All your life you've done things on a 24-hour cycle.
 Now, after crossing the Atlantic, your body wants to eat when you tell it to sleep and sleep when you tell it to enjoy a museum.

 Use the flight to rest and reset.
-The in-flight movies are good for one thing — nap time.
+In-flight movies are good for one thing — nap time.
 With a few hours of sleep during the transatlantic flight, you'll be functional the day you land.
 When the pilot announces the European time, reset your mind along with your wristwatch.
 Don't prolong jet lag by reminding yourself what time it is back home.
 Be in Europe.

 On arrival, stay awake until an early local bedtime.
-If you doze off at 4:00 p.m. and wake up at midnight, you've accomplished nothing.
-Plan a good walk until early evening.
+If you doze off at 4 p.m. and wake up at midnight, you've accomplished nothing.
+Plan a good walk and stay out until early evening.
 Jet lag hates fresh air, daylight, and exercise.
 Your body may beg for sleep, but stand firm: Refuse.
 Force your body's transition to the local time.